AntoineOrsoni/pyats-check-os/documentation/USECASE.md

 # Related Sandbox
 You can use the DevNet IOS XE sandbox (or a physical device) in order to run the code.
 You can find DevNet sandboxes [here](http://devnetsandbox.cisco.com/RM/Topology).

+For instance, you can use the [always-on IOS XE sandbox](https://devnetsandbox.cisco.com/RM/Diagram/Index/27d9747a-db48-4565-8d44-df318fce37ad?diagramType=Topology).

 Please note that you might need to adapt the device configuration in order to run all the tests successfuly.
 For example, you might need to configure a few ISIS neighbors and xconnects.
 You might also need to adapt certain variables such as the current OS version.
 Please refer to the documentation, above.

 ## Links to DevNet Learning Labs